 Firstly; would you agree with Tomlin’s reading of the New Testament?
 Are there many examples of evangelism (the deliberate act of spreading the gospel message through preaching and teaching) being discussed in the New Testament?

-What are your thoughts about the idea that a church which holds faithfully to an expression of church as presented in Acts 2 naturally drawing people to faith and growing in number?
+What are your thoughts about the idea, presented by the New Testament authors, that, ‘A church which holds faithfully to an expression of church as presented in Acts 2, naturally draws people to faith and thus the church grows in number’?

 Spotlight on Spirituality

 A significant amount of time has been given in this session to consider growth.
 When we speak of church growth we ideally should be referring to spiritual, missional and numerical growth… however, we do tend to focus upon numerical growth at the expense of spiritual growth and growth in the amount of missional activity carried out within our churches.

 Take a moment to consider what Spiritual growth might look like in your church.
 What might Spiritual growth look like in your own persona journey of faith?

 Make a note of your reflections and share some of your thoughts on the Forum

 What has been the most significant thing you have learned from this session?
 What has been the most challenging thing?